Medical

 Hemorrhage Shock Case Study

-In addition to the actual blood loss, severe of body fluids transpires to the reduction in the volume of blood which in turn causes nausea, dizziness, increased sweating, excessive vomiting and diarrhea to the victim.
+In addition to the actual blood loss, severe body fluids transpire to the reduction in the volume of blood, which in turn causes nausea, dizziness, increased sweating, excessive vomiting and diarrhea to the victim.
 These symptoms may not appear immediately but begin to show when the shock progresses.
 When severe bleeding occurs, the available blood is not enough for the heart to pump.
 In this essence, various body parts do not access the essential nutrients and substances hence causing them to begin shutting down.

-Compensatory mechanisms
+Compensatory Mechanisms

-The motorist’s blood vessels had been injured in the event of the accident leading to an increased blood loss.
+The motorist’s blood vessels had been injured in the event of the accident, leading to increased blood loss.
 Generally, the decline in blood volume during acute blood loss leads to a reduction in cardiac filling and central venous pressure.
 This causes a decline in arterial pressure and cardiac output.
-However, the body incorporates several compensatory mechanisms which are activated to bring back the blood volume and arterial pressure to normal.
-These include mechanisms such as the baroreceptor reflexes which immediately detect any slight changes in blood pressure.
+However, the body incorporates several compensatory mechanisms that are activated to bring back the blood volume and arterial pressure to normal.
+These include mechanisms such as the baroreceptor reflexes, which immediately detect any slight changes in blood pressure.
 The baroreceptors then trigger the sympathetic adrenal system to fasten the heart rate and contractility.
-The activation of the sympathetic adrenergic system also influences the coronary blood vessels and the heart leading to an increase in arterial pressure and systemic vascular resistance.
+The activation of the sympathetic adrenergic system also influences the coronary blood vessels and the heart, leading to an increase in arterial pressure and systemic vascular resistance.
 In other words, cardiac output is redistributed from other body organs and into the brain and myocardium which help to promote healing.

 Bibliography